Silver Meteor train in Florida

 When booking tickets, you can select coach seats or private rooms on the Silver Meteor.
 Coach seats are the most affordable option, but you’ll need to sleep sitting up if you’re traveling overnight.
 On the plus side, you’ll have a comfortable reclining seat and power outlets for your devices.

 In comparison, private rooms are more expensive, but make a long-distance trip more comfortable.
-Based on availability, you can choose from the following private room options:
+Based on availability, you can choose from the following options:

 • Roomettes